 Upper School – Key Stage 4

-A recent study showed that the top three jobs in terms of income and job satisfaction were careers suited for those with academic strengths in Mathematics.
+A recent study showed that the top three jobs in terms of income and job satisfaction were careers suited for those with academic strengths in maths.
 These included scientists and employment in the world of Finance and Medicine.
 Other career paths include Computer Science; Engineering; the Military and Education.
-Another study showed that 13% of all employment in the UK is in professions that depend on mathematical sciences. .
+Another study showed that 13% of all employment in the UK is in professions that depend on mathematical sciences.

-At Gad’s Hill, Mathematics is taught in various ways with an emphasis on skill mastery, depth of understanding and knowledge recall.
+At Gad’s Hill, maths is taught in various ways with an emphasis on skill mastery, depth of understanding and knowledge recall.
 There is collaborative work, investigative work, using the Mathswatch online platform, presentations of problems and solutions by students to their classmates and practical work with quick fire problems, puzzles, games and discussions.

 Pupils have the opportunity to sit the Intermediate UK Maths challenge each year and advance to further stages if successful in the initial challenge.
 We usually get some pupils progressing each year onto the next stage.

 Many of our pupils each year choose to take an additional GCSE in either, or both of, Statistics and Further Maths as an after school taught option and pupils enjoy the challenge and further knowledge that this brings.
 Results are highly successful.
+Building confidence in each and every pupil is a further goal of the department.
+Progression into taking A Level Maths is also a popular option each year, partly as a result of this.